 Importer assessments would be collected through Customs.
-If Customs did not collect the assessment from an importer, then the importer would be responsible for paying the assessment directly to the Board within 30 calendar days after importation.
+If Customs did not collect the assessment from an importer, then the importer would be responsible for paying the assessment directly to the Board by the 30th calendar day of the month following the end of the quarter in which the softwood lumber was imported.

-Most of the imported softwood lumber that would be covered under the program would have a quantity associated with it in cubic meters.
-To compute the assessments owed, the quantity of softwood lumber in cubic meters would have to be converted to thousand board feet, and then that number would be multiplied by the applicable assessment rate.
+Imported softwood lumber that would be covered under the program would have a quantity associated with it in cubic meters.
+To compute the assessments owed, USDA converted the quantity of softwood lumber in cubic meters to the thousand board feet equivalent, and then that number was multiplied by the applicable assessment rate.
 One cubic meter is equal to 423.776001 board feet.
 The factor used to convert one cubic meter to one thousand board feet is 423.776001 divided by 1,000, or 0.423776001.
-For example, if 500,000 cubic meters of softwood lumber covered under the program is imported, and the assessment rate is \$0.35 per thousand board feet, the assessments owed would be \$74,160.80 (500,000 \times $0.423776001 \times$ \$.35).
+For example, if 500,000 cubic meters of softwood lumber covered under the program is imported, and the assessment rate is \$0.35 per thousand board feet, the assessments owed would be \$74,160.80 $(500,000 \times 0.423776001 \times$ \$.35).